valencialie11/miniprojects/README.md

 # Mini Projects

+## List of mini projects
+- Guess The Number

 Hi!
 It's me again!
 I'm back with a series of mini projects to strengthen my foundation in python.

 Although they look very simple,